 Other than trying to sell your items on the second hand market (think Carousell), or donating blindly to The Salvation Army Singapore, donate old items to more specialised places so that they can reach real people in need.

-Where to donate old clothes in Singapore
+Where to donate old clothes and shoes in Singapore

 Fast fashion creates tons of waste in the form of unwanted clothing.
 Did you know?
 A third of Singaporeans throw away clothing after wearing it just once.
 If you’re guilty of that, PLEASE STOP.